emavgl/emavgl.github.io/content/about.md

 </div>
 {{< /rawhtml >}}

-_Hello, I'm_
 **_Emanuele Viglianisi_**
 *Software Engineer (Data) at Runtastic*
 *emavgl@gmail.com*

-I'm Italian and I grew up in the beautiful Sicily.
-After my bachelor studies in Catania, I moved to Trento to complete my studies with a master in Computer Science focusing on Data and Security.
-After 2 years working as Researcher at Fondazione Bruno Kessler I moved to Austria (Linz) for joining the Data Team at Runtastic as Software Engineer in the data team.
-Other than working on side-projects, I spend my free-time going running, cooking (and eating), reading, and visiting new places.
+My name is Emanuele and I am originally from the beautiful island of Sicily in Italy.
+After completing my Bachelor's degree in Catania, I pursued a Master's degree in Computer Science with a focus on Data and Security at Trento.
+Following my studies, I worked as a Researcher at Fondazione Bruno Kessler for two years before moving to Linz, Austria to join the Data Team at Runtastic as a Software Engineer.
+In my free time, I enjoy running, cooking (and eating), reading and exploring new places.

 ## Experiences